Temporary agency work

 • the temporary work agency is bound by:

-• and a labour supply contract with the user company that purchased the temporary agency work;
+• a labour supply contract with the user company that purchased the temporary agency work;

-• the user company is bound to the temporary work agency by the labour supply contract which is a contract of a commercial nature.
+• which is bound to the temporary work agency by the 'labour supply contract', which is a contract of a commercial nature; and

 Prerequisites

-The user company can only resort to a labour supply contract for a very specific work assignment which must be limited in time.
-The position which was created cannot serve the purpose of ensuring the normal and permanent activity of the user company.
+The position which was created cannot serve the purpose of ensuring a normal and permanent activity within the user company.

 Preliminary steps